Wesley John Gaines

-Bishop Wesley John Gaines (October 4, 1840 – January 12, 1912) was an African-American church and community leader in Georgia.
+Bishop Wesley John Gaines (October 4, 1840 – January 12, 1912) was a church and community leader in Georgia.
 He was vice president of Payne Theological Seminary and co-founder of Morris Brown College.
+He was African-American.

 Early life

 Gaines was born in Wilkes County, Georgia, one of fourteen children of his enslaved parents, Louisa and William Gaines.
 He was named for John Wesley, the founder of Methodism, the religion of his father.
 His mother was a Baptist.
 He grew up on a plantation as a slave.
 He learned the alphabet when he was eleven and then learned to write using a copy book.
 Sick as a child, he taught himself to read while in bed.

 He took to religion at a young age, reading the bible and experiencing conversion when he was nine years of age.
 By the time he was fifteen or sixteen years of age, he became interested in becoming a preacher.
 In 1855, he was moved to Stewart County, Georgia and the following year to Muskogee County, Georgia.
 At more than 300 pounds and 6'2" tall, he said he was sold at one point for $1,000.
 His brother William Gaines also became a minister and community leader.